-^{244.} Bolivia, Brazil, Colombia, Dominican Republic, Ecuador, Grenada, Guatemala, Mexico, Panama, Paraguay, Peru, Uruguay, and Venezuela.
+Bolivia, Brazil, Colombia, Dominican Republic, Ecuador, Grenada, Guatemala, Mexico, Panama, Paraguay, Peru, Uruguay, and Venezuela.

-- on most budget indicators, which suggests that there is room to strengthen both budgetary regulation and investment in this area, or else that broader records could be kept and more information furnished to the Committee. - of government budgets, it bears stressing that the information provided below is not comparable at the regional level, and that this prevents an in-depth analysis of the allocation and execution of funds for preventing, responding to, and punishing violence -- that is to say, implementation of the Convention.
+- 313 The region is quite diverse with respect to budgets.
+Some countries have national budget laws.
+Others report that they have a budget and/or earmarked expenditures even though they have no, or mention no, national budget law as such.
+Others provided the Committee with only scant information. - Although they responded to the Indicators System, Argentina, Barbados, Costa Rica, Chile, El Salvador and Suriname did not provide specific information on most budget indicators, which suggests that there is room to strengthen both budgetary regulations and investment in this area, or else that more ample records could be kept and more information furnished to the Committee. - 315 Due to differences among States in the formulation, allocation, and reporting of government budgets, it needs stressing that the information provided below is not comparable at the regional level, and that this prevents an in-depth analysis of the allocation and execution of funds for preventing, responding to, and punishing violence -- that is to say, implementation of the Convention.
 In most cases, it is not even possible to ascertain the total amount of resources allocated to respond to violence against women; what percentage of the total national budget they amount to; and whether that share of the budget bears any relation to the demand posed by the number of victims.
-Nevertheless, of the States that furnished information regarding the Progress Indicators, the Committee would like to highlight the following: - 315.
-Brazil reported that it has a national budget law with expenditure earmarked for program implementation as well as specific laws to address violence that contain budget appropriations.
+Nevertheless, of the States that furnished information regarding the Indicators System, the Committee would like to highlight the following: - 316 Brazil reported that it has a national budget law with expenditure earmarked for program implementation as well as specific laws to address violence that contain budget appropriations.
 It reported that it even has a national budget law specifying the funds allocated to the national machinery for women, specialized offices, the health sector, and the education sector.
-The Brazilian State reported that 27.82% of the portion of the budget formulated and executed by the Secretariat of Policies for Women was earmarked for eradicating gender-based violence.245 - 316.
-Bolivia reported that it itemizes expenditures for gender equality and other services for eradicating inequalities and providing social protection.
+The Brazilian State reported that 27.82% of the portion of the budget formulated and executed by the Secretariat of Policies for Women was earmarked for eradicating gender-based violence.245 - 317 Bolivia reported that it itemizes outlays for gender equality and other services for eradicating inequalities and providing social protection.
 The Committee welcomes the fact that the State reports having introduced costing of gender programs as a planning and budgeting tool for gender equality policies and actions.
-Even so, the State acknowledges that one of the challenges it faces is "consolidating budgetary capacity for gender policies."
-The Committee did not receive information regarding the percentages of the national budget allocated to promoting gender equality or eradicating gender-based violence, but the Government points out that it is insufficient and 75% dependent on grants from donor agencies.
+Even so, the State acknowledges that one of the challenges it faces is "consolidating budgetary capacity for gender policies.246" The Committee did not receive information regarding the percentages of the national budget allocated to promoting gender equality or eradicating gender-based violence, but the Government points out that it is insufficient and 75% dependent on grants from donor agencies.

-^{245.} Replies by the Brazilian State to the Matrix of Progress Indicators for Gaging Implementation of the Convention of Belém do Pará, 2012.
+Replies by the Brazilian State to the Matrix of Progress Indicators for Gaging Implementation of the Convention of Belém do Pará, 2012.
 The State provided a breakdown of the amounts for women's police stations or other bodies receiving complaints, specialized offices in the judiciary or government ministries (prosecutors' offices, ombudspersons' offices), care programs for women victims of violence, prevention campaigns, and studies to monitor and evaluation the various components of strategies, plans, programs, and actions.

-^{246.} MESECVI (2014) National Follow-up Report on the State of Bolivia and ECLAC (2014), Bolivia Report, Beijing +20.
-Posted at: www.cepal.org/mujer/noticias/paginas/3/51823/Informe_Bolivia_Beijing_20.pdf
+$^{^{246}}$ MESECVI (2014) National Follow-up Report on the State of Bolivia and ECLAC (2014), Bolivia Report, Beijing +20.
+Posted at: